amandahuarng/VisAid/README.md

 # VisAid
-A tool that intends to allows you to identify surrounding objects using your voice.
+A tool that allows you to identify surrounding objects using your voice.

 ## Make sure you install the following packages before running: